Table of Contents

 WG United Methodist Church (WGUMC) News

 We continue to collect non-perishable food donations to support the St. Martin’s food bank.
-Your contributions can be dropped off on the screened-in porch at Peggy Hansen’s house, 201 Chestnut Avenue, in Washington Grove, or bring them when you join us on Sunday mornings.
+Your contributions can be dropped off on the screened-in porch at Peggy Hansen’s house, 201 Chestnut Avenue, or bring them when you join us on Sunday morning.

 Woman’s Club News